jackfranklin/javascriptplayground.com/_posts/2016-03-07-http2-and-you.md

 ## What Does This Mean for Us?

 Don't worry, there's no pressure to change immediately - HTTP/2 is backwards compatible with HTTP/1.1.
 If you just launched a mobile website without HTTP/2 compatibility, don't freak out - there's plenty of time to remedy this mistake.
 If you're in the process of building a website now or will be in the future - it would be wise to consider using HTTP/2.
-Similar to other new and exciting techology we want to embrace - there are a couple catches.
+Similar to other new and exciting technology we want to embrace - there are a couple catches.
 Although supported by most modern browsers, [HTTP/2 is not currently supported by most older browsers](http://caniuse.com/#feat=http2).
 Also, to use this version of the protocol now - a secure connection **is** necessary.
 There have been mixed signals on this topic, and perhaps things could change - but currently no browser supports HTTP/2 unencrypted ([HTTP/2 Frequently Asked Questions](https://http2.github.io/faq)).

 ## Features